-In May 2022, the Company renewed its share repurchase program under a normal course issuer bid to purchase up to 14.5 million Class B non-voting shares, approximately 8.8% of outstanding Class B non-voting shares of the Company.
-During 2022, the Company acquired 3,392,680 of its Class B shares for cancellation at an average price of \$58.95 per share.
+In May of 2023, the Company renewed its share repurchase program under a normal course issuer bid to purchase up to 14.5 million Class B non-voting shares, approximately 9.9% of the public float of the Class B non-voting shares of the Company.
+During the fourth quarter of 2023, the Company acquired 87,305 of its Class B shares for cancellation at an average price of \$58.87 per share.
 The excess of the purchase price over the paid-up capital was charged to retained earnings.